 This is the first level of culinary arts at WOHS which provides students with an introduction to culinary arts principles required to be successful in a kitchen.
-Students are introduced to Kitchen Safety and Sanitation, Nutrition, which includes healthy recipes and menu planning, and Knife Skills.
-Students learn how to read a recipe and then execute it correctly using the proper equipment and cooking techniques.
+Students will learn about safety and sanitation in the kitchen, engage in multiple recipes, and put to use fundamental culinary arts skills.
+Students will learn a variety of cooking techniques/methods used.
+Students will learn the proper skills and concepts required to create a dish from scratch.
+Students will understand how to read a recipe and then execute it correctly using the proper equipment, measuring, and cooking techniques.
 In addition, students will learn about the various careers available to them in the hospitality industry.
 It is recommended that students take Production and Culinary Arts Level 2, second semester.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.